Constitution Surgery Center East

 We are proud to offer this high quality care as a more convenient and cost effective alternative to traditional hospital care.
-Our team has been carefully selected and include some of the most outstanding professionals in Connecticut.
+Our team has been carefully selected and included some f the most outstanding professionals in Connecticut.

-We encourage you to visit our website at www.cesc-east.com.
-If you have any questions, please call 860-701-0140 Monday through Friday 8am-4pm.
+We encourage you to visit our website at www.csceast.com.
+If you have any questions.
+Please call 860-701-0140 Monday through Friday 8am-4pm.

 Thank you for choosing Constitution Surgery Center East.
 We are committed to providing the finest healthcare.